0xrafi/ab-landing/README.md

 # AB Wedding Landing Page

 ### TODO
-Add registry page, add info to NFT page.
+Add info to NFT page once it's ready.

 This project was created for Adit and Brinda's 2022 NFT Wedding project.

-This project was deployed with `gh-pages`.
+This project was deployed with `gh-pages` and uses documentation/info from `spa-github-pages` as well to enable SPA functionality (https://github.com/rafgraph/spa-github-pages).

 Eslint settings were modified via ```.env.production``` and ```.env.development``` files, where ```DISABLE_ESLINT_PLUGIN=true``` and ```ESLINT_NO_DEV_ERRORS=true``` were added respectively to handle an Eslint issue I ran into.